shadow/shadow/docs/shadow_config_options.md

+# Shadow Configuration Options

 Shadow uses the standard YAML format to accept configuration options from users.
-Examples of a Shadow configuration file, `shadow.config.yaml`, are distributed with the release.
 The following describes Shadow's YAML format that can be used to customize a simulation.

 Example: